Respiratory Cultures: Screening Criteria and Sputum Specimen Collection

 If No Organisms are Seen (on Oil Immersion) the

-Ordering Physician or Nurse is contacted: Specimen is Unacceptable due to Low Culture Yield.
-If yeast are the only organisms observed (on oil immersion) the ordering physician is contacted to determine need for culture.
+care team is contacted: Specimen is Unacceptable due to Low Culture Yield.
+If yeast are the only organisms observed (on oil immersion) the care team is contacted to determine need for culture.

 |